Ottoman Kosovo: Demographics

-Around the 17th century, there is evidence of an increasingly visible Albanian population initially concentrated in Metohia.
+Around the 17th century, there is evidence of an increasingly visible Albanian population initially concentrated in Dukagjin.
 It has been claimed this was the result of migrations out of the south-west (i.e. modern Albania), and that the putative migrants brought Islam with them.
 There is certainly evidence of migration: many Kosovo Albanians have surnames characteristic of inhabitants of the northern Albanian region of Malësi.
 However, many others do not.
 A small number of Slavs – presumably members of the Serbian Orthodox Church – converted to Islam under Ottoman rule.
 Today, most Slavic Muslims of Serbia live in the Sandžak region of southern Serbia, northwest of Kosovo.
 Some historians believe that there was probably a pre-existing population of Catholic Albanians in Metohia who mostly converted to Islam, but remained strictly a minority in a still largely Serb-inhabited region.
 According to Austrian data, by the 1890s Kosovo was 70% Muslim (nearly entirely of Albanian descent) and less than 30% non-Muslim (primarily Serbs).